 McLeod Hospice offers training for volunteers

-McLeod Hospice is offering a new “Hospice Volunteering 101” class for anyone interested in helping Hospice patients and/or assisting the Hospice support staff.
+McLeod Hospice is offering a new “Hospice Volunteering 101” class for persons interested in helping Hospice patients and/or assisting the Hospice support staff.

 A life-limiting illness can be devastating and have far-reaching effects.
 Patients and their families need a solid support system during this time of crisis.
 McLeod Hospice provides that support.